Advantages of a Self-Directed Solo 401k

 The awesome benefits of a Roth is that not only investments grow tax-deferred, but the distributions come out tax-free after retirement.
 Also, keep in mind that since contributions to a Roth have been taxed already - they can come out tax-free and penalty-free before retirement.

 Participant Loan Feature

-If you have an IRA and ever need to access those funds for personal needs before retirement - you will be taxed and penalized on both the state and federal levels.
-Solo 401k Plan on the other hand has participant loan feature, which allows plan participants to borrow up to $50,000 or 50% of their account value (whichever is less) for any purpose at a low interest rate of Prime plus 1%.
-This offers Plan participants the ability to access up to $50,000 for use for any purpose, including paying personal debt or funding a business.
+If you have an IRA and ever need to access those funds for personal use before retirement - you will be taxed and penalized on both the state and federal levels.
+Solo 401k plan on the other hand has participant loan feature, which allows plan participants borrow up to $50,000 or 50% of their account value (whichever is less) for any purpose at a low interest rate of Prime plus 1%.
+This offers plan participants the ability to access up to $50,000 for use for any purpose, including paying personal debt or funding a business.

 Exempt from UDFI